These FAQs provide answers to the most commonly asked questions we receive from volunteers throughout the year.

 How do we get to/from camp?

-Bus transportation is provided for volunteers on the first and last day of each Camp session from the Burnaby area.
+Bus transportation is provided for volunteers on the first and last day of each Camp session.
+Pick up is in the Burnaby area for Loon Lake Camps, and at Schwartz Bay Ferry Terminal for Shawnigan Lake camps.

 Your application states that volunteers must be 19 years of age to apply to volunteer for camp.
 I will be a couple of months shy of my 19th birthday when camp starts -- can I still apply?